Back to all blogs

 Avoiding Unnecessary Surgery

-The primary goal of molecular testing is often to "rule out" cancer.
-If the genetic expression pattern is very low-risk, the chance of the nodule being cancerous is often less than 5%.
-This allows you and your consultant to choose "active surveillance" (monitoring with regular ultrasounds) rather than undergoing surgery.
+If the genetic expression pattern is low-risk, the chance of cancer is often less than 5%.
+This allows you to choose "active surveillance" rather than a major surgical procedure.
+Surgery carries risks to vocal cords and parathyroid glands and may result in permanent hypothyroidism.

 Tailoring the Surgical Approach

-Conversely, if molecular testing identifies a specific aggressive mutation (such as a BRAF mutation), it can help the surgeon decide if a total thyroidectomy (removing the whole gland) is more appropriate than a partial removal.
-This reduces the likelihood of needing a second "completion" surgery later.
+If a specific aggressive mutation (like BRAF) is identified, a surgeon may decide a total thyroidectomy is more appropriate than a partial removal, reducing the need for a second "completion" surgery later.

 Managing the Wait: The Emotional and Physical Toll